Epidemic Spreading and Aging in Temporal Networks with Memory: Introduction

 In this paper, we analyze in detail SIS and SIR epidemic processes on activity-driven time-varying networks in the presence of memory.
-By formulating an \textit{activity-based mean-field} (ABMF) approach, we derive analytically, as a function of the activity distribution and of the parameter tuning the memory, a prediction for the threshold, holding both for the SIS and the SIR models.
-The results show that memory overall reinforces the effects of activity fluctuations, leading to a lower value for the epidemics threshold.
+Introducing an \textit{activity-based mean-field} (ABMF) approximation, we derive analytically, as a function of the activity distribution and of the parameter tuning the memory, a prediction for the threshold, holding both for the SIS and the SIR models.
+The result shows that memory overall reinforces the effects of activity fluctuations, leading to a lower value for the epidemics threshold.
+We prove that ABMF approximation is equivalent to an epidemic model defined on an effective static network, that we also investigate.
+Numerical simulations evidence that ABMF approach provides exact results when the epidemics start after the network has evolved for a long time.
+In this regime indeed mean field holds since agents have been connected to a large number of pairs, while the creation of new links becomes negligible.

-The mean-field approach provides exact results when the epidemics start after the network has evolved for a long time; in this regime, the dynamical process is equivalent to an epidemic model defined on an effective static network, that we also investigate.
-We show however that strong aging effects are present and that, in the preasymptotic regime, the epidemic threshold is deeply affected by the starting time of the epidemics.
-In particular, due to memory, at short times the dynamics displays correlations among infection probabilities of nodes which have already been in contact.
+We show however that strong aging effects are present in the preasymptotic regime and the epidemic threshold is deeply affected by the starting time of the epidemics.
+In particular, at weak memory the creation of new links cannot be discarded and this increases the epidemic threshold according to the memoryless predictions.
+On the other hand, for strong memory, at short times the dynamics displays correlations among infection probabilities of nodes which have already been in contact.
 The correlations give rise to backtracking effects that cannot be ignored.
 In this case, typically the threshold of the SIS and SIR models are respectively smaller and larger with respect to the mean-field prediction.
 We explain in detail the origin of such deviations, opening new perspectives for epidemic control of disease and information spreading on temporal networks with high correlations.

 The paper is organized as follows.
 In Section II we first summarize the activity-driven model for network topology in the presence of memory and then define epidemic dynamics on top of it.
 In the next Section, after a brief recapitulation of the analytical approach to epidemic dynamics on memoryless activity-driven networks, we describe in detail how the approach is modified to deal with networks with memory, deriving predictions for the epidemic threshold.
 In Section IV we compare analytical predictions with numerical results, obtained by considering both an effective static network and the full time-evolution of the topology.
 The final Section presents some concluding remarks and perspectives for future work.